Ireland: Geography

-Ireland is located in the north-west of Europe, between latitudes 51° and 56° N, and longitudes 11° and 5° W. It is separated from Great Britain by the Irish Sea and the North Channel, which has a width of 23 km at its narrowest point.
+Ireland is located in the north-west of Europe, between latitudes 51° and 56° N, and longitudes 11° and 5° W. The island is separated from Great Britain by the Irish Sea and the North Channel, which has a width of 23 km at its narrowest point.
 To the west is the northern Atlantic Ocean and to the south is the Celtic Sea, which lies between Ireland and Brittany, in France.
 Ireland has a total area of 84421 km2, of which the Republic of Ireland occupies 83 percent.
 Ireland and Great Britain, together with many nearby smaller islands, are known collectively as the British Isles.
 As the term British Isles can be controversial in relation to Ireland, the alternate term Britain and Ireland is sometimes used as a neutral term for the islands.

 A ring of coastal mountains surrounds low plains at the centre of the island.
 The highest of these is Carrauntoohil (Corrán Tuathail) in County Kerry, which rises to 1039 m above sea level.
 The most arable land lies in the province of Leinster.
 Western areas are mainly mountainous and rocky with green panoramic vistas.
 River Shannon, the island's longest river at 360.5 km long, rises in County Cavan in the north-west and flows through Limerick in the midwest.